GayCoonie/Coonies-Mod-Pack/README.md

 # Coonie's Balatro Modpack
 ### A curated collection of Balatro mods made by many wonderful members of the community.
 Collected by GayCoonie.

 These are basically just the mods I personally play with.
 Sharing because it's a relatively large amount that I know all work together, and also because it's curated towards a vannilia+ game experience where things can get nuts, but only if you want them to.
 It's mostly just more of the same from the base game, and a lot of interesting spins on it without straying too much from Balatro as we know it.
 All told once I finish putting this together there will be over 700 jookers, over 100 vouchers, and a couple choice additions to spectrals, planets, and tarots.
 I don't take credit for any of this of course.
 I just found all these mods and think they ought to be in one place.
+This is largely inspired by [Dimserene](https://github.com/Dimserene//)'s mod pack, but with mine having a somewhat different aim.

+Some of the mods included in this pack have modifications, which are listed below.
+This is to keep them matching what I personally am playing with, as is kinda the silly gimmick of this modpack.
+Additionally, fair warning that not everything here is 100% stable, and I often run into crashes eventually in a run.
+Saing as this is what I personally play with, I'm always removing, adding, and updating mods to try to keep an enjoyable and stable experience.
+And from now on I will be updating this mod pack to reflect whatever changes I make to my own local setup.

 ## Included Mods:
 - BBBalatro by [BBBalatroMod](https://github.com/BBBalatroMod) ([GitHub Repo](https://github.com/BBBalatroMod/BBBalatro))